 Started in 2008, the Tour de Turtles (TdT) is a fun, educational journey through the science, research and geography of sea turtle migration using satellite telemetry.
-Created by Sea Turtle Conservancy, with help from sponsors and partners, this event follows the marathon migration of sea turtles, representing different species, from their nesting beaches to their foraging grounds.
-2014 is the seventh year of the TdT and will follow the migration of between 10 and 13 sea turtles, representing four or five different species.
+Created by Sea Turtle Conservancy, with help from sponsors and partners, this event follows the marathon migration of sea turtles, representing four different species, from their nesting beaches to their foraging grounds.

-Scheduled to begin in August 2014, Tour de Turtles will track individual sea turtles, for approximately three months, as they leave their respective nesting beaches and race to complete a "turtle" marathon.
+Scheduled to begin August 1st each year, Tour de Turtles will track individual sea turtles, for approximately three months, as they leave their respective nesting beaches and race to complete a "turtle" marathon.
 The Tour de Turtles competitors will swim with the goal of being the first turtle to swim the furthest distance during the migration marathon.
 You can get involved by supporting a turtle to help raise awareness about their cause.
 While we may not know the outcome of the race, one thing is certain: saving sea turtles is a marathon, not a sprint!